linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 01 The value of the financial system.md

 A derivative is a financial instrument whose value is derived from the value of other financial securities or some other underlying asset because it grants a right to undertake a transaction.
 This right becomes a saleable derived financial instrument.
 Futures have been illustrated, but there are other derivatives.
 For example, an option gives the purchaser the right, but not the obligation, to buy or sell something at some point in the future, at a price agreed now.
 The performance of the derivative depends on the behaviour of the underlying asset.
 Companies can use these markets for the management and transfer of risk.
 They can be used to reduce risk (hedging) or to speculate.
 We will look at these possibilities in Chapters 10 and 11.

-# Banking
+## Banking

 A major element in the fabric of the financial system we have not yet discussed is banking.
 Banks perform many functions, but the main ones are taking deposits, providing loans and allowing people and organisations to make payments to each other.
-The interest rates bank charge can have a profound effect on people's lives.
+The interest rates banks charge can have a profound effect on people's lives.
 The rate that the borrower pays is often linked to the bank base rate.
 Some borrowers may pose a low risk to the bank and so may be charged, say, 2 per cent over the base rate.
 More risky borrowers pay base rate plus, say, 7 per cent.
 Exhibit 1.6 shows that the average base rate set by UK banks over the ten years to 2011 was subject to significant fluctuations.
 In 2009 the base rate fell to an all-time low rate of 0.5 per cent and so we had remarkably low interest rates charged by the banks.
 The actions by central banks around the world to lower interest rates had the desired effect, as many families with mortgages or businesses with loans were saved when base rates were pushed down.
 If base rates had remained at 5 per cent we would have seen much higher house repossession rates, widespread business failure and mass unemployment.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/ace49a30-8fe7-4f5f-a9f2-8797893f186a/33dc831f1b17d758c7d294726136aa57bc881070be6f309575973fb8b79f9383.jpg)